Tapanila/GlobalAzure/Lab 3 - Azure Functions/readme.md

     _Copying the subscription key to the clipboard_

-1. Return to your Function App in the Azure Portal and click **Function app settings** in the lower-left corner of the function designer.
+1. Return to your Function App in the Azure Portal and click **Platform features** in the right pane tabs.

     ![Viewing Function App settings](https://github.com/Microsoft/TechnicalCommunityContent/raw/master/Cloud%20Computing/Azure%20Functions/Session%202%20-%20Hands%20On/Images/function-app-select-app-settings.png)

     _Viewing Function App settings_

-1. Scroll down the page and click **Go to App Service Settings**.
+1. Under General Settings click **Application Settings**.

     ![Viewing App Service settings](https://github.com/Microsoft/TechnicalCommunityContent/raw/master/Cloud%20Computing/Azure%20Functions/Session%202%20-%20Hands%20On/Images/open-app-service-settings.png)

     _Viewing App Service settings_

-1. Click **Application settings**.
-Then scroll down until you find the "App settings" section.
 Add a new app setting named "SubscriptionKey" (without quotation marks), and paste the subscription key that is on the clipboard into the **Value** box.
 Then click **Save** at the top of the blade.

     ![Adding a subscription key](https://github.com/Microsoft/TechnicalCommunityContent/raw/master/Cloud%20Computing/Azure%20Functions/Session%202%20-%20Hands%20On/Images/add-key.png)